 The transformation that needs to take place cannot be cut short by technology alone; it requires organisations to do some heavy lifting.
 Without clear unambiguous statements of how the client’s business units are to be managed in the future, it is worthless inventing performance goals and metrics and identifying new sources of data.
 Rather than investing now in Big Data projects in the hope that something useful will emerge, Facilities Management managers are best advised to work closely with their business clients, suppliers and internal IT, HR and CRE colleagues to identify those performance measures that best support the enterprise’s business goals and strategies.
 A logical process to determining performance measures rather than brainstorming uses for data we can collect should be the mantra.

 Achieving that degree of definition will be tough enough and for many organisations involve breaking through the silos of data and organisation.
-Gaining that level of understanding will greatly enhance the successful use of Big Data and set the business case for the substantial investment necessary to implement the technology into workplace strategy.
-For more information on weasel words and business strategy, read our next blog.
+Gaining that level of understanding will greatly enhance the successful use of Big Data and set the business case for the substantial investment necessary to implement the technology.

 There is no short cut, transitions are often painful but success very rewarding.
 Further guidance upon best practices in Performance Management may be found in the Workplace Management Framework available free at www.wmframework.com

-If your organisation is planning to make the step change towards a better workplace, then AWA have the workplace performance expertise your organisation requires.
-We can teach you how to identify quality performance measures that will change the effectiveness of your business.
-Call us now on +44 207 743 7110 to find out more or email email@example.com with your inquiry.
+If your organisation is planning to make the step change towards a better workplace, then AWA have the workplace transformation expertise your organisation requires.
+Call us now on +44 207 743 7110 to find out more or email firstname.lastname@example.org with your inquiry.
 Advanced Workplace Associates are based in London, United Kingdom (UK) but now work internationally across the United States of America (USA), Asia and Europe.